- Help with stress, anxiety or depression

 Counselling is a talking therapy where you talk in confidence to a counsellor.
 They help you find ways to deal with difficulties in your life.

-You may be offered counselling on the NHS if, for example, you:
+You may be offered counselling if, for example, you:

 - are struggling to cope with a long-term condition